madeline-scyphers/boa/docs/user_guide/getting_started.rst

      conda create -n boa
      conda activate boa

-If you don't need to create a new environment, activate that environment
+If you don't need to create a new environment, activate the existing conda environment you will be using.

 If you are not on an x86 mac (or a mac with python running through rosetta), run these commands to install the dependencies::